-The Electrical Installation and Maintenance Technology (EIMT) program is comprehensive, fulfilling the requirements for entry level positions in the electrical field; providing technical knowledge needed as well as the essential handson skills that meet the condition for achieving success in the electrical field.
+The Electrical Installation and Maintenance Technology (EIMT) program is comprehensive and fulfills the requirements for entry-level positions in the electrical field.
+EIMT provides technical knowledge needed as well as the essential hands-on skills that meet the condition for achieving success in the electrical field.
 Emphasis is placed on wiring in accordance with both the provisions contained in the National Electrical Code and the energy conservation codes.
-Successful completion of the Electrical Installation and Maintenance Technology program, will prepare an individual to take the State of Hawai'i Maintenance Electrician License test.
+Successful completion of the EIMT program will prepare an individual to take the State of Hawai'i Maintenance Electrician License test.

-- 1. Qualified for ENG 100L or ENG 106 and either qualified for MATH 82X or higher or concurrent enrollment in MATH 75X or higher; or - 2. approval of instructor.
+Qualified for ENG 100L or ENG 106 and either qualified for MATH 82X or higher or concurrent enrollment in MATH 75X or higher; or approval of instructor.